jgm/doctemplates/README.md

 A for loop begins with `for(variable)` (enclosed in matched delimiters) and ends with `endfor` (enclosed in matched delimiters.

-If `variable` is an array, the material inside the loop will be evaluated repeatedly, with `variable` being set to each value of the array in turn.
-If the value of the associated variable is not an array, a single iteration will be performed on its value.
+- If `variable` is an array, the material inside the loop will be evaluated repeatedly, with `variable` being set to each value of the array in turn, and concatenated.
+- If the value of the associated variable is not an array or a map, a single iteration will be performed on its value.

 Examples: